coinweb/technical-docs/tech_faq.md

       BFT like consensus mechanism based on validators, and in our case we use deterministic evaluation and RDoC (see info about our FFV consensus for further info).

+  - question: Over which blockchains can Coinweb work?
+Would they need some fork?

+    Providing they are mature enough, Coinweb can work over most current blockchains as they are, without any modification or fork require to them.
+We plan to start working on top of the major chains, like BTC, ETH, BCH, LTC or DASH.

 ---

 <h1>FAQ</h1>